Camilla Løw | online portfolio

 Artist bio

-Camilla’s work features in numerous public collections, including: the Asker municipality art collection, Norway; Skulpturstopp sculpture park, Norway; Pier Arts Centre, UK; The National Museum of Art, Architecture and Design, Norway; The British Arts Council Collection, UK; The Government Art Collection, UK; Region Skåne, Sweden; The Ruppert Collection of post-1945 Concrete Art Museum in Kultuspeicher, Wurzberg, Germany; The Statoil Art Collection, Norway; The Storebrand Art Collection, Norway; Nasjonalmuseet for kunst, arkitektur og design Henie Onstad; The Arts Council Collection, UK; The Jotun Art Collection, Norway; MIT Visual Art Collection, USA.
+public collections. the Asker municipality art collection, Norway; Skulpturstopp sculpture park, Norway; Pier Arts Centre, UK; The National Museum of Art, Architecture and Design, Norway; The British Arts Council Collection, UK; The Government Art Collection, UK; Region Skåne, Sweden; The Ruppert Collection of post-1945 Concrete Art Museum in Kultuspeicher, Wurzberg, Germany; The Statoil Art Collection, Norway; The Storebrand Art Collection, Norway; Nasjonalmuseet for kunst, arkitektur og design Henie Onstad; The Arts Council Collection, UK; The Jotun Art Collection, Norway; MIT Visual Art Collection, USA.

 Camilla lives and works in Oslo, where she is Professor; Art and Craft at the Oslo National Academy of the Arts.